kubernetes-sigs/kind/README.md

 <!--TODO(bentheelder): improve this part of the guide-->
 To create a cluster from Kubernetes source:
 - ensure that Kubernetes is cloned in `$(go env GOPATH)/src/k8s.io/kubernetes`
-- build a node image and create a cluster with
+- build a node image and create a cluster with:
 ```console
 kind build node-image
 kind create cluster --image kindest/node:latest